 After making 54 appearances for Las Palmas, Lemos was sent on loan to Serie A side Sassuolo, playing 12 times before returning to his parent club.
 He has since signed for Fenerbahce on a permanent deal.

 6. Thiago Silva

-Thiago Silva has become synonymous with PSG’s success down the years but he might have played a key role in Barcelona’s trophy-winning teams instead, had the club’s former president made him a more enticing offer.
+Thiago Silva became synonymous with PSG’s success in recent times but he might have played a key role in Barcelona’s trophy-winning teams instead, had the club’s former president made him a more enticing offer.

 He said, as reported by ESPNFC: “I asked for some important things, but they were not forthcoming.
 I saw quickly that it was not a good situation for me.
 With respect to Sandro [Rosell], that option did not come through.”

-How he must have wished he made the move during PSG’s historic defeat at the Camp Nou in the Champions League in 2017.
+How the current Chelsea defender must have wished he made the move during PSG’s historic defeat at the Camp Nou in the Champions League in 2017.